| Eight Ways to Publicize

 (they've become standard on Web pages).
 Here's the one I made

-People love linking from their personal pages,
+for Lockergnome: People love linking from their personal pages,

 and sometimes from their professional pages.
 When I review a